bokgyeong/WhaleCallHawkes/README.md

 - `loglikNHPP.R`, `loglikNHPPSE.R`, `loglikLGCP.R`, `loglikLGCPSE.R`: Evaluate $\log L(\boldsymbol{\theta}_b \mid \mathcal{T})$ for each model fitted to the simulated datasets
 - The resulting posterior samples for the loglikelihood  are saved in the folder `/loglik`
-- We suggest determining the burn-in period by examining the trace plot of the loglikelihood chain.
+- We suggest determining the burn-in period by examining the trace plot of the loglikelihood chain

 ### Compute DIC

-- `sumDIC.R`: Evaluate DIC for each model and generate Tables 2 and 3 in the paper.
+- `sumDIC.R`: Evaluate DIC for each model and generate Tables 2 and 3 in the paper

 ## Obtain posterior samples for random time change theorem (RTCT)